pellepelster/solidblocks/doc/content/cloud/design/_index.md

 #### ❸ Service Configuration

-When the service is started and if needed further configuration is done on the services API using an SSH tunnel to prevent potential sensitive APIs from being exposed on the internet.
+When the VM is started via cloud init, all further service configuration is done via an SSH tunnel port forward to prevent potential sensitive APIs from being exposed on the internet.
 This could for example be the creation of users and schemas on a database.

 ### Resource Identity
 The model and the created resources are linked using a predictable resource names.
 E.g. for the cloud named `cloud1` and the service `webservice1` the resource name for the virtual machine will be `cloud1-default-webservice1-0` following the pattern `<cloud_name>-<envrionment_name>-<service_name>-<index>`